 Experience the timeless charm of Disney’s BoardWalk, a quarter-mile of shops offering free live entertainment in the evenings.

 Disney Springs is fun-filled escape, brimming with unique boutiques, culinary surprises and lively entertainment.
 Parking is free, and it’s free to walk around and explore.

 Old Town Car Cruises

-Hot rods, street rods, antiques and muscle cars roll down the street at Old Town in Kissimmee every Friday night starting at 4 p.m.
+Hot rods, street rods, antiques and muscle cars roll down the street at Old Town in Kissimmee a few nights every week.